Your (new) Windows PC doesn’t support DOS applications anymore.

 •

-Network support with (verified) record locking, required by multi-user DOS applications to function reliable.
+Network support with (verified) record locking, for multi-user DOS applications to function reliable.

 •